Zanthus, Western Australia

-Zanthus is a remote and uninhabited outpost on the Trans-Australian Railway approximately 210 km east of the regional city of Kalgoorlie in the Goldfields–Esperance region of Western Australia.
+Zanthus is a remote and uninhabited outpost on the Trans-Australian Railway approximately 210 km east of Kalgoorlie in Western Australia.

-Transport
+History

-A depot existed at Zanthus prior to 1915 when the east to west section of the Trans Australian Railway was still not completed.
-Trains were arriving daily at the station in 1915 mostly carrying materials to the railhead from Kalgoorlie.
+Zanthus was established as a railway town during the construction of the Trans-Australian Railway.
+Trains arrived in 1915 mostly carrying materials to the railhead from Kalgoorlie.
+The 1933 Australian census recorded Zanthus as having nine dwellings and a population of 47.
+As at the 2021 Australian census, Zanthus had a population of zero.

+In 1996 the timber station building was donated to Rail Heritage WA and relocated to the Railway Museum in Bassendean.

 Passengers were stranded at Zanthus in 1948 when a train was delayed resulting from floodwaters causing washaways along the tracks between Zanthus and Kalgoorlie.
-Several passengers completed the journey to Kalgoorlie via a Goldfield Airways airplane while over 50 men worked to fix the two big washaways.
+Several passengers completed the journey to Kalgoorlie via a Goldfield Airways aeroplane while over 50 men worked to fix the two big washaways.

-A derailment of a train occurred in 1953 when five coaches of the transcontinental eastbound express left the tracks near the town tearing up a section of the line.
+A derailment of a train occurred in 1953 when five carriages of an eastbound transcontinental express left the tracks near the town tearing up a section of the line.
 Repair crews worked through the night and built a deviation by the following day.

 In 1975, large amounts of rain had inundated inland Western Australia from the remnants of Cyclone Trixie.
 A large washaway close to Zanthus had resulted in the closure of the line.
 A new bridge was constructed as part of the repairs in just two weeks.

 Zanthus has a crossing loop on the line.
-On 8 August 1999, the Indian Pacific passenger train collided with a stationary steel train in the area.
+On 8 August 1999, an Indian Pacific passenger train collided with a stationary freight train.

 The locality also has notoriety due to its position in place name lists of Western Australia.